top of page

 Current and Upcoming Courses

-Students read selections from literary works composed during the reign of the emperor Nero, focusing in this instance on the works of the philosopher, poet, and statesman Seneca.
+Students read selections from literary works composed during the reign of the emperor Nero, focusing in this instance on the Satyrica of Petronius.
+Students at the 200-level read the selections in Gilbert Lawall's student edition, while students at the 300-level read the entire text.
 We pay close attention to the language and syntax, as well as the socio-historical context of these works.
 This course includes a writing component at the 300-level.

 Previous Courses (please see my CV for more detail)